-Me and my family has always been in love with Thailand, one way or another.
+My, I and my family have always been in love with Thailand, one way or another.

 We got our business going and soon we realized that the kids needed more than just be stuck in traffic all day.

-We had spent some time on Koh Phangan and after being here on one of the kids school break we decided to move here.
+We had spent some time on Koh Phangan and after being here on one of the kid's schools break we decided to move here.

-Ever since we got here in May this year we have scouting the terrain for a business opportunity.
+Ever since we got here in May this year we have to scout the terrain for a business opportunity.